-The countywide inventory included an initial attempt to identify potential goals in terms of "tiers" of "least aggressive" to "most aggressive" climate action strategies.
-In 2009, the Board of Aldermen passed a resolution resolving that the Town "will seek, and will facilitate the community at large, to cut CO_2 emissions by its proportion of the amount which is required to stabilize the climate back to <350 ppm of CO_2 ..., and asks staff to evaluate how to achieve this target for municipal operations and the community".
+The county-wide inventory included an initial attempt to identify potential goals in terms of "tiers" of "least aggressive" to "most aggressive" climate action strategies.
+In 2009, the Board of Aldermen passed a resolution resolving that the Town "will seek, and will facilitate the community at large, to cut CO2 emissions by its proportion of the amount which is required to stabilize the climate back to <350 ppm of CO2 ..., and asks staff to evaluate how to achieve this target for municipal operations and the community".
 8 As part of municipal inventories, annual reduction goals of 2-7% have been discussed and the 2014 plan set a goal of a reduction in emissions from municipal operations on the order of 5-10% within a 2 year time frame.
-Other notable climate goals are listed in the table below.
-9 In its Clean Power Plan to reduce carbon dioxide emissions in the power sector, EPA has set a unique target emissions rate for each state to achieve by 2030.
-8 states are asked to reduce emissions by 41%-50%, 24 states are asked to reduce emissions by 31%-40%, and the remainder of the states are asked to reduce emissions by 30% or less.
+Other notable climate goals are listed in the table below.9 In its Clean Power Plan to reduce carbon dioxide emissions in the power sector, EPA has set a unique target emissions rate for each state to achieve by 2030.
+8 states are asked to reduce emissions by 41%-50%, 24 states are asked to reduce emissions by 30% or less.
 8 large US cities have signed on to the Carbon Neutrality Alliance.